10 Quirky and Unusual Statues You Shouldn’t Miss In Barcelona

 Dragons are a popular motif in Barcelona and can be seen decorating buildings throughout the city.

-The oversized steel dragon, which weighs approximately 150 tonnes, serves as both a lookout point and a slide for children to play on.
+The oversized steel dragon, which weighs approximately 150 tonnes, serves as both a viewpoint and a slide for children to play on.
 However, to be honest, both the statue and the park are a bit run down, and there are better places to take your kids to play.

 6. David & Goliath by Antoni Llena i Font